 As a High School Social Studies teacher for five years (2008-2012) I integrated elements of social and gender history into the curriculum.
 Dr. Diner's books “Erin's Daughters in America” and “ A Time for Gathering 1820-1880: The Second Migration, Vol. 2” allowed me to include the everyday experiences of life; the jobs, religion and possessions people value.
 I was also able to explore the importance of projecting one's identity through material objects and personal adornment in Karen Kupperman's book “Indians & English: Facing off in Early America.”
 Kupperman's work informed the way my classes looked at how cultural groups defined themselves as different from the “other.”
 Things like personal adornment, face-painting and hair styles are ways people show who they identify with.
 In light of this, her work reveals the extent to which both the Indians and English were changed by their interactions.

-From 2012-2014 I also have collaborated seasonally with CSDC Willow Glen in California to create art pieces which enable students to gain a better understanding of historical events through the medium of dance.
+From 2012 until present I also have collaborated seasonally with CSDC Willow Glen in California to create art pieces which enable students to gain a better understanding of historical events through the medium of dance.
 My collaboration with CSDC students has reinforced my convictions that history should be learned in multiple ways.
 Usually students engage with the past through reading, writing and teacher lectures.
 But by integrating alternative formats and media into the experience, students come away with different and new insights in ways which they never forget.

 how my former students and colleagues describe me: